The Art and Beauty of Voting Power: Voting power and color

 For graphical purposes one might now associate player~1's power value $\mathcal{PBI}_1$ with the color red, player~2's power $\mathcal{PBI}_2$ with green and player~3's power $\mathcal{PBI}_3$ with blue.
 Thus we would have linked the scoring rule $r^s$ for a given value of $s$ and a particular distribution $\mathbf{w}$ of voting weights to a particular color using the common RGB color code.
 For instance, $\mathcal{PBI}(N,A,r^s|(1,0,0))=(1,0,0)$ for any $0\le s\le 1$ and this would correspond to bright red color.
 Or the power distribution $\mathcal{PBI}=(\sfrac{588}{864}, \sfrac{516}{864},\sfrac{312}{864})\approx(0.6806, 0.5972, 0.3611)$ that is derived by \shortciteN{Kurz/Mayer/Napel:2021:Influence} for $s=\sfrac{1}{2}$ and weights $\mathbf{w}=(6,5,3)$ would correspond to a dark khaki color.

 Although this would be feasible, the figures in Section~\ref{sec:Bilder} will not use exactly this coloring option.
-We will rather make two modifications: first, we will adopt a structural view on committees and do not consider player labels important.
+We will rather make two modifications: first, we will adopt a structural view on committee equivalences, i.e., we do not consider player labels important.
 Hence we will give the same color to all six points in the unit simplex that represent relative voting weights of, e.g., $\mathbf{\bar w}=(\sfrac{6}{14},\sfrac{5}{14},\sfrac{3}{14})$ after sorting the weights in decreasing order.
 This implies that the coloring of the weight simplex will be 3-fold radially symmetric around $\mathbf{\bar w}=(\sfrac{1}{3},\sfrac{1}{3},\sfrac{1}{3})$, as well as mirror symmetric with the three symmetry axes $\bar w_1=\bar w_2$, $\bar w_2=\bar w_3$ and $\bar w_1=\bar w_3$.

 Second, we will apply a transformation when turning power triplets $\mathcal{PBI}$ into RGB levels.
 The motivation is to make better use of the available color palette, to obtain a somewhat lighter image than by, e.g., associating $\mathbf{\bar w}$ with dark khaki, and to represent dictatorial power by the dark blue color that has already been used, e.g., by \shortciteN{Kurz/Mayer/Napel:2019:WCG}.